Apply for an AIP Course

 - Secure an internship

-- Identify a Faculty Advisor (PDF)
+- Identify an eligible Faculty Advisor (except for AIP 197EX).

-Students enrolled in an internship course will:
+Students enrolled in an AIP internship course will:

 - Commit to completing a minimum number of internship hours aligned with the unit option selected